 Whether you fall into one of those categories or are just starting your business, opening a business bank account is essential for getting and keeping your business on track.
-While a business bank account requires more paperwork to set up and it may seem easier to only use your personal bank account, there are benefits to keeping your business transactions separate.
+While it requires more paperwork to set up and may seem easier to only use your personal bank account, there are benefits to keeping your business transactions separate.

 Instead, you should accept all business payments into and pay all business expenses from your business bank account.
-When it’s time to pay yourself, write yourself a check or set up direct deposit.
+When it’s time to pay yourself, write yourself a check or set up a direct deposit.

 If you mix your business money with your personal money, a court could decide that you weren’t really operating as an LLC or corporation.
 If that happens, you could lose the legal protections you thought you received by incorporating.

-You’ll also have a clean, easy-to-understand set of financial records to use if you apply for a business loan, decide to sell your business or get audited by the IRS.
+You’ll also have a clean, easy-to-understand set of financial records to use if you apply for a business loan, decide to sell your business, or get audited by the IRS.
 In addition, you won’t have to worry about losing your privacy by having your personal transactions placed under the microscope when your business transactions are reviewed.

-Depending on your account tier, you may also receive benefits such as unlimited transactions, earning interest on your cash reserves and lower-cost cash and change processing.
+Depending on your account tier, you may also receive benefits such as unlimited transactions, earning interest on your cash reserves, and lower-cost cash and change processing.